carbon-os/tensor-ffn/README.md

 ## Two Modes, No Router

 ```
 Mode 1 — shared only:     inference runs the base model alone
 Mode 2 — shared + expert: inference adds the expert delta at every layer
 ```

 Toggling between modes is the entire test harness.
-If Mode 2 produces correct signatures, accurate import paths, and package-specific patterns that Mode 1 gets wrong, the expert has learned real knowledge.
+If Mode 2 produces domain-specific outputs that Mode 1 gets wrong, the expert has learned real knowledge.

 ---